What to see in Seattle

 Sightseeing Seattle's watery attributes can be enjoyed criss-crossing Puget Sound in state ferries or from the lively waterfront shopping area Pikes Place Market.

-Among the other highlights are especially great museums showcasing variously the history of flight, contemporary art, an ode to Rock 'n Roll at the Experience the Music Project's architectural wonder, and of course, the views from the Space Needle.
+Among the other highlights are the great museums showcasing the history of flight, contemporary art, an ode to Rock 'n Roll at the Museum of Pop Culture, and of course, the views from the Space Needle.
 Yet perhaps the best thing to do is follow the locals in and around the city to see and enjoy Seattle the way they do.

 Rachel, a giant piggy bank, stands guard over the Pike Place Farmer's Market in downtown Seattle, placed there to raise…